Easy-Pay-Solutions/Mobile-SDK-Android/README.md

 ### 3. Create Annual Consent (ConsentAnnual_Create_MAN)

-This method creates an annual consent by sending the credit card details, which include: card number, expiration date, CVV, and card holder contact data.
+This method creates an annual consent by sending the credit card details, which includes: card number, expiration date, CVV, and card holder contact data.
 It is not created by swiping the card through a reader device.
 ```
 CreateAnnualConsent().createAnnualConsent(params: CreateAnnualConsentBodyParams): NetworkResource<CreateAnnualConsentResult>
 ```